supersonictw/purple-line/README.md

 Install from source (Ubuntu/Debian)
 -----------------------------------

 apt-build enables you to install from source easily.
-You need to add source entry to /etc/apt/sources.list.
+You need to add a source entry to /etc/apt/sources.list.
+Run the following commands as root to install from source:

-    sudo apt-get install apt-build
+    apt-get install apt-build
+    echo "deb-src http://debian.altrepo.eu/ code_name main" >> /etc/apt/sources.list
-    echo 'deb-src http://debian.altrepo.eu/ code_name main' >> /etc/apt/sources.list
+    echo "deb http://debian.altrepo.eu/ code_name main" >> /etc/apt/sources.list
+    apt-get update
-    sudo apt-build install purple-line
+    apt-build -y install purple-line

-Note that apt-build is not official apt family.
-If you install via source, your purple-line version is up to date with git repository.So, make sure that the installation via source is not tested.
+Note that apt-build is not an official APT family program.
+If you install via source, your purple-line version will be up to date with the git repository.
+Note that the current git version may not have been tested on Ubuntu/Debian.
+The package will install known build dependencies, but if the git version requires new dependencies, compilation will fail.
-Compile will fail if build dependencies are not correctly set.

 Install from source (Arch Linux)
 --------------------------------